ISO 27001 without the theatre.

 The myth is that ISO 27001 is a year of writing policies.
 The truth is nearly the opposite.
 You can write every policy in a fortnight and still fail, because the auditor is not marking your prose.
 They are checking whether the thing you wrote down is the thing you actually do.
 A folder of immaculate documents describing a company that does not exist is the most common way to fail.

 At its core it is three things working together.
 A clear-eyed look at what could go wrong, which is the risk assessment.
 A set of controls and habits that answer those risks, which is the management system, the ISMS.
 And evidence that you genuinely operate them.
-Get those real and the certificate follows.
+Get those real and the audit becomes evidence, not theatre.
 Fake them and the certificate, if it even arrives, protects nobody.

 Most of the year other people spend goes on meetings about who will write the document describing the meeting.
 Done by one person who has built and held a certified system before, that wasted motion vanishes and what remains is the actual work.
 Smaller than it looks.
 Heavier than it sounds.